briantlui/predictive-model/readme.md

 ### Methodology<br>
-I would first start with linear regression models for any variables I’ve identified to have a linear relationship to either cancellation or demand.
-If the linear regression models prove inconclusive or unsuccessful, then I would move onto testing more advanced models like decision trees or random forests
+I would first start with classification models like logistic regression to predict my first target variable (is_canceled).
+Next I would explore additional classification models (Random Forest, XGBoost) to compare the performance of these models with the baseline logistic regression model.
+Next I would explore demand using time series forecasting to predict demand.
+Once both the time series forecast is complete, I would encorporate both models together to predict a daily occupancy using the test set.

 ### Data Dictionary